[Guide] How to collect individual job logs and the Diagnostic info in DataCenter 9.x.

 Note: We suggest creating a separate support ticket per actual issue you are experiencing and need to report, so if you need to report an issue with for instance File backup job as well as a Retention job, we ask you to create two separate support tickets, as it becomes very difficult in a single support ticket for a support agent to digest all of that information and logs that may be contained in a single ticket that involves multiple issues.

 Note: The Diagnostic Info function in DataCenter 9.x does not collect any actual job logs, so for actual backup, maintenance (retention), or restore job logs, and due to that we have no way to see any of the actual warnings or errors text that would appear inside a log that you can yourself were able to view in your own job logs via Report Manager, and we cannot view any of those job logs inside a Diag info .zip file that you upload to us.
-Due to that, we request even if you collect the Diag info .zip and upload that to us, that you also copy and paste in any of the individual backup job logs for maintenance (retention), or restore jobs, for us to see that copied text from the actual logs (as the Diagnostic info function does not collect your individual logs to place in the .zip), so in that case we request you to also copy and paste the contents of the individual logs to do with your issue one by one into a ticket reply, to do that you can just highlight everything in the Summary section of a job log that you view via Report Manager, that can be done by clicking on each Report Manager entry Log that has to do with a job that completed with Warnings or Errors, in this case it was a Retention job that completed with Warnings, that we just copy everything under the Summary section and then paste that into a ticket reply.
+Due to that, we request that you also collect the job results .zip file, per backup / restore / retention job that you can collect, per job that you had an issue for and need our help with, the "Collect Diagnostic Info" button function (seen in the first screenshot below) that is located inside the expanded job via Job Reports dialog, and that is even if you collect the Diag info .zip and upload that to us, or if that button somehow does not work, then you can also copy and paste in any of the individual backup job logs for maintenance (retention), or restore jobs, for us to see that copied text from the actual logs (as the Diagnostic info function does not collect your individual logs to place in the .zip), so in that case we request you to also copy and paste the contents of the individual logs to do with your issue one by one into a ticket reply, to do that you can just highlight everything in the Summary section of a job log that you view via Report Manager, that can be done by clicking on each Report Manager entry Log that has to do with a job that completed with Warnings or Errors, in this case it was a Retention job that completed with Warnings, that we just copy everything under the Summary section and then paste that into a ticket reply.

 For any job that you need to report an issue with, you will first need to collect the text from the individual job log(s), you will first need to highlight everything in the Summary section of a job log, that can be done by using Report Manager > View log function to view each log that has to do with a job for instance that completed with Warnings or Errors, in this case it was a Retention job that completed with Warnings, that we just copy everything under the Summary section, which we would then paste that into a ticket reply.
 Again, to repeat the Diagnostic info .zip collected from a node does NOT contain individual job logs, so that is why you will need to perform this action prior to collecting the Diagnostic info for a node, which we will also need as a complete breakdown of the issue.